Mikhail Vrubel: Kiev and Odessa

 After returning from Venice in 1885, Vrubel spent May and part of June in Kiev.
 There were rumours that immediately after he came back, he proposed to Emily Prakhova despite her being a married woman.
 According to one version of the story, Vrubel proclaimed his decision not to Emily but to her husband Adrian Prakhov.
 Even though Mikhail Vrubel was not denied access to the house, Prakhov was definitely "afraid of him" while Emily resented his immaturity.
 Apparently, the incident described a year later by Vrubel's friend Konstantin Korovin belongs to this period:

 At the end of June 1885, Vrubel traveled to Odessa where he renewed his acquaintance with the Russian sculptor Boris Edwards with whom he previously attended classes at the Art school.
 Edwards, together with Kyriak Kostandi, tried to reform the Odessa Art School and decided to elicit Vrubel's help.
 He settled Vrubel in his own house and tried to persuade him to stay in Odessa forever.
 In summer, Serov arrived in Odessa and Vrubel for the first time told him about his plan to paint the "Demon".
 In letters to his family, Vrubel also mentioned a tetralogy that probably became one of his side interests.
-In 1886 Vrobel went to Kiev to celebrate the new year using the money that his father sent him for a trip home (at that time the family resided in Kharkiv).
+In 1886 Vrobel went to Kiev to celebrate the new year using the money that his father sent him for a trip home (at that time the family resided in Kharkov).

 In Kiev, Vrubel met frequently with associates of writer Ieronim Yasinsky.
 He also met Korovin for the first time.
 Despite the intensive work, the painter led a "bohemian" lifestyle and became a regular in the café-chantant «Shato-de-fler».
 This depleted his meager salary and the main source of income became the sugar manufacturer Ivan Tereshchenko who immediately gave the painter 300 rubles toward the expenses of his planned "Oriental Tale".
 Vrubel used to throw his money in the café-сhantant.

 At the same time, Adrian Prakhov organized painting of the St Volodymyr's Cathedral and, without regard to his personal attitudes, invited Vrubel.
 Despite Vrubel's carelessness towards his works inspired by his "bohemian" lifestyle, he created no less than six versions of the "Tombstone Crying" (only four of them have been preserved).
 The story is not included in the Gospel and not usual for the Russian Orthodox art, but can be seen in some icons from the Italian Renaissance.
 Though he clearly understood their significance and originality, Prakhov rejected Vrubel's independent paintings since they differed significantly from the works of other participating colleagues and would have unbalanced the relative integrity of the already-assembled murals.
 Prakhov once noted that the a new cathedral "in a very special style" would need to be built to accommodate Vrubel' paintings.